morepath/morepath/doc/views.rst

       return 'edit document'

-You can define which users have what permission on which models by using the :meth:`morepath.App.permission` decorator.
+You can define which users have what permission on which models by using the :meth:`morepath.App.permission_rule` decorator.
 To learn more, read :doc:`security`.

 Manipulating the response